-In general, however, these strategies may help:
+In general, however,

 - Changing working conditions: When a job causes a person to feel fatigued, making a change in their work life may improve things.
 For example, a person might need more time off, a reduction in their workload, or more support from colleagues.